Tailored from £7,700 per person excl. flights

 Following the west coast once more, then navigating through the Shetland Islands, the cruise ship will leave the mainland of Antarctica behind; crossing the Drake Passage and the Antarctic Convergence on its way back to Ushuaia.
 Be sure to keep your eyes peeled for whale and wildlife sightings on the journey back to base.

 Spend your final day and night aboard your Antarctica cruise swapping stories with fellow passengers, sharing photos and discussing topics such as whale conservation, the environment and the growing concerns of climate change with the expedition’s team of experts in your final briefing.

 Sailing back up the Beagle Channel, you’ll arrive back in Ushuaia some time during the night or early the next morning.
 After enjoying your breakfast on the ship, you’ll disembark and step foot back onto South American soil.
 From here, you can choose to spend more time in Ushuaia or head to the airport to catch a flight home, or to continue with the next leg of your adventure.

-Your Antarctica whale-watching and wildlife cruise comes to an end, but your contribution to the WHOI humpback whale studies will continue to make progress.
+Your Antarctica whale-watching and wildlife cruise comes to an end, but your contribution to marine mammal studies will continue to make progress.
 Look out for the results to be compiled and published, knowing that you have participated in a significant scientific expedition to Antarctica.